jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-5c.md

 <!--  of the country and the value of its produce.
  -->

-34 When a country's capital stock is increased to the point that it cannot be all employed to support its productive labour, the surplus naturally disgorges itself into the carrying trade.
+{{< s v="34" >}} When a country's capital stock is increased to the point that it cannot be all employed to support its productive labour, the surplus naturally disgorges itself into the carrying trade.

 **The carrying trade is the natural effect and symptom of great national wealth, not the cause.** Those statesmen who encourage it mistake the effect for the cause.